Callum-Rakhit/Correlating-plasma-genotype-with-outcome-in-a-phase-II-trial-of-docetaxel-with-or-without-the-Hsp90-/README.md

-# Variants_to_OS_Outcome
+# OS_comparison_of_response_to_treatment_for_each_variant
-Takes NGS variant information and tests for significance on overall survival
+Takes NGS variant information, splits into subgroups, then tests if there is a significance in overall survival between treatment arms